 You may want to know these facts about me: B.A. in Economics and Psychology with an emphasis in Statistics from Colby College; Worked as an econometric forecasting analyst, and then made what everyone warned me as a risky move: to become an educator; Before moving out to Illinois in 2003 from New England, my wife and I lived for two years in Suriname, South America as volunteers in the Peace Corps.
 M.S. in Mathematics Education from Northwestern University; Achieved National Board Certification in 2008; Received the Siemens AP Teacher of the Year award for Illinois in 2009; Golden Apple Award in 2013 Math Team coach; My wife, three sons, and I enjoy the outdoors.
 We love to bike, hike, ski, fly fish, and generally travel North America throughout the summer.

 I obtained a Bachelor's Degree in Physics from the University of Chicago in 2001, and, after succumbing to my affinity for math, went on to earn a Master of Science in Teaching Mathematics degree from the University of Illinois at Chicago in 2008.
 After a year of teaching at Lane Tech High School, I eagerly joined the team at Walter Payton.
-I enjoy coaching math team, and I am involved in the Chicago Junior Mathematics League, the City of Chicago Math League, and the Payton Citywide Math Circle.
+I enjoy coaching math team, and I am involved in the Chicago Junior Mathematics League, the City of Chicago Math League, and the Math Circles of Chicago.
 My other interests currently include: CrossFit, trivia, watching good TV shows, and sleeping when possible.

 I joined the Math Department at Payton in 2008.
 After starting out as an actuarial and benefits analyst for Mercer Human Resource Consulting, I left the corporate world and spent several years as a classroom assistant at Near North Montessori School.
 I hold degrees in Mathematics and French from Grinnell College and have a Master of Arts in Teaching from National Louis University.
-Aside from shaping the minds of young mathematicians, I enjoy laughing at my own jokes and spending time with my husband and dogs.
+Aside from shaping the minds of young mathematicians, I enjoy laughing at my own jokes and spending time with my dogs.

 I joined the Payton faculty in 2005 after having spent the previous 12 years as a full-time mathematics professor at Purdue University Calumet and DePaul University.
 I completed my doctorate in mathematics education from the University of Texas at Austin in 1993 and my B.S. degree in Mathematics from Loyola University Chicago with a minor in Linguistics.
 In my spare time, I enjoy cooking, cycling, being an ambassador of our great city, and overseeing the construction of my new home in Greece where my husband and I plan to live permanently someday.
 Payton students generally refer to me lovingly as "Doctor T".